The 2026 Future City Wisconsin Regional January 17, 2026

 • View videos for the different competition elements on our YouTube Future City Playlist.

 Is there a theme?
 Yes, the theme for 2025-26 is Farm to Table.
-Students will design a city that eliminates food waste from farm to table and keeps its citizens healthy and safe.
+This year’s theme challenges students to devise innovative and sustainable solutions to reduce food waste in their future cities.
+By combining engineering, technology, and policy, students will explore how to build more resilient, efficient, and equitable food systems.
+Students will design a city that eliminates food waste from farm to table, keeping its citizens healthy and safe.

 When is the competition?
-The Regional Competition will be held in January 2025.
-(The date will be confirmed soon).
-The Future City Finals will be in Washington, D.C., from February 14-18, 2026.
+The Regional Competition will be held on January 16, 2025.
+The Future City Finals will take place in Washington, D.C., from February 14 to 18, 2026.
 Future City provides round-trip transportation and hotel accommodations for the First Place Team’s three student presenters, educators, and mentors.

 Congratulations to all of the Award Winners!